Please send requests/suggestions if you have them!

 Sluffing, or sloughing

 A movement or technique in contact improvisation involving sliding from or along a partner’s body to the floor.
-Sloughing therefore uses a sliding instead of a rolling point of contact.
+Sluffing therefore uses a sliding instead of a rolling point of contact.
 A typical example of sloughing might be a person lying on top of a partner who is in table top, coming off that partner’s back on to the floor through a slow, controlled slide.
+Sluffing sometimes refers to simply sliding against a partner, in which case you could distinguish between “sluffing on” or “sluffing against” someone (sliding against them while continuing contact) and “sluffing off” someone (sliding from being supported by someone to the floor).

 Well!
 Another very, very complex term and idea.
-The small dance refers both to (1) the various unconscious movements of the body, always going on, but that one is not always aware of, as well as (2) The Stand, a movement score meant make one more aware of the small dance.
+The small dance refers both to (1) the various unconscious movements of the body, always going on, but that one is not always aware of, as well as (2) The Stand, a movement score meant to make one more aware of the small dance.
 The small dance was part of what is traditionally considered the very first contact improvisation piece, Magnesium.
 Steve Paxton once characterized the small dance as the “background movement static… that you blot out with your more interesting activities, yet it’s always there sustaining you.” (“The Small Dance,” Contact Quarterly CI Sourcebook, p.
 23 (from Contact Quarterly, Vol. 3, 1977-78)).
-For more on this, see Steve Paxton’s description of the small dance on the CI36 Web site.
+For more on this, see Steve Paxton’s description of the small dance.

 I’ve only heard this word used in contact improvisation contexts (we are big into spirals, after all), but I wouldn’t be surprised if it has wider use or an origin outside CI.
 I find this word to be ludicrous and unnecessarily inaccessible, but I can see how others might see it as fun, poetic, and evocative.
 I can get over it if you use it around me.